SuperStupidness/trinket_m0_communicate/README.md

 7. (Optional) If the Dart code shows that the board is in REPL when first booted up, use command 'reset' by typing it in the terminal to restart the python code.

+*Note: During our app developement, we found that usb_serial (flutter) library works great as we don't need to download libserialport library.
+Consider usb_serial as an alternative to libserialport.*

 ### Updates